theqproj/gimkit/README.md

 ## Setting up the Tor Finder

 > [!NOTE]
 > Setting up the Tor Finder locally is only recommended if you know what you're doing.
 If not, you can run it on Google Colab [here](https://colab.research.google.com/drive/1rL5MrrAqzQZ6QyOl8SD0NjJrcXLmtWj0#scrollTo=k-yn31Bv2Dym) without needing to configure anything yourself.
+Using the basic finder is not recommended because of Gimkit rate limits.

 ### 1. Install Tor
 First, install Tor on your machine.
 A handy installation guide for Windows, macOS, and Linux can be found [here](https://gist.github.com/lukechilds/0be1d56ecd28092822e4fa750b5945c0).